-- Starting point: Generally papers' new algorithms do not come out of the blue, but are introduced starting from the most related state of the art method. - ► Think of what your colleagues have seen already.
-E.g.: - ► Probably one of your baselines will be Vanilla Matrix Factorization - If you are the tenth group explaining what Matrix Factorization is be brief and leave space for new concepts - Try to homogenize the contents of the papers
+- ► Starting point: Generally papers' new algorithms do not come out of the blue, but are introduced starting from the most related state of the art method. - ► Think of what your colleagues have seen already.
+E.g.: - Probably one of your baselines will be Neural Networks or Convolutional Neural Networks - ► If you are the tenth group explaining what a Neural Network is be brief and leave space for new concepts - ► Try to homogenize the contents of the papers